How to Grow Melons in Your Home Garden This Summer

 Cantaloupe and Honeydew

 Fragrance (for cantaloupes).
 One of the first signs that a melon is getting close to ripeness is the fragrance.
-When you walk by your melon patch, you should be able to smell a sweet, fruity aroma wafting through the air.
 This is more noticeable in the heat of the afternoon.
 If you smell nothing, your melons probably need a bit more time.

 Color shift. (for cantaloupes and honeydew).
 Both of these melons will lose the green in their rind when they become ripe and it will turn tan or white.